 “Not bad work for an old guy,” he bragged aloud.

-His celebration was premature.
-He smelled the danger, spotted the road block up ahead, still in the process of being assembled.
+The celebration was premature.
+He smelled danger, spotted the roadblock up ahead, still in the process of being assembled.
 His breathing quickened.
 He shook his head, but there was no denying it.
-Things were about to get intense.
+Things were about to become intense.
 The planned escape route was cut off.
 He’d have to improvise.
 He barked a laugh.

 Ambush!
-As if goosing the Blazer was the signal they’d been waiting for, two men stepped out of the woods alongside the road and started firing handguns.
-One man actually walked out onto the road ahead to take serious aim.
-The bikers must have known something was up – some prearranged signal maybe – the lack of phone call or something like that.
+As if goosing the Blazer was the signal they had been waiting for, two men stepped out of the woods alongside the road firing handguns.
+One walked out onto the road ahead to take serious aim.
+The bikers must have known something was up, some prearranged signal maybe, the lack of phone call or something like that.
 Something he hadn’t anticipated.

-He yanked out Ottomatic, his .45 cal. semi-auto.
+He yanked Ottomatic, his .45 cal. semi-auto, from the chest rig holster.
 No need to roll the window down.
-It disappeared in a cascade of crumble as a barrage of bullets struck the Blazer broadside, punching and puckering sheet metal, shattering glass.
-Chance steered left handed, used his right to raise Ottomatic cross-body, firing instinctively.
+It disappeared in a cascade of crumbles as a barrage of bullets struck the Blazer broadside, punching and puckering sheet metal, shattering glass.
+Chance steered left-handed, used his right to raise Ottomatic cross-body, firing instinctively.

 He’d scouted the area before committing himself to this.
 There was an old logging road not too far through those woods at the bottom of the pasture.
-First he had to get through this wet area seeping its way into a farm pond.
-The Blazer spewed up rooster tails of mud, grass and cattails as he slewed through, bikes bogging down behind, some veering off, searching for parallel paths.
+First, he had to get through this broad wetland area seeping its way into a farm pond.
+The Blazer spewed up rooster tails of mud, grass, and cattails as it slued and slithered through, bikes bogging down behind, some veering off, searching for parallel paths.

 “Don’t, no, please,” the man was pleading.